Alcohol and Drug Policy

 - Drinking or possessing alcohol if under the age of 21.

-- Drinking or possessing alcohol regardless of age if alcohol is prohibited at the location.
+- Drinking or possessing alcohol and/or drugs (regardless of age) when prohibited at the location.

 - Using, manufacturing, or possessing drugs (marijuana, narcotics, or other controlled substance) and drug paraphernalia (pipes, bongs, scales, cigarette papers, etc.).